-Changing your mindset really does work yet until you find the right way to make it work for you it will feel like a challenge.
-You may feel outside your comfort zone at times and you may even want to give up.
+Changing your mindset works but is challenging in the beginning.
+You may feel outside your comfort zone.
+You may even want to give up.
 Heck, I gave up a thousand times.
-Truth be told I kept giving up until one day I decided to write it all down.
-I wrote down every little part of my overall plan that I could.
+Truth is, I kept giving up until one day I wrote it all down.
+I wrote every part of the overall plan.
 I keep adding and changing as I need to adapt.
 The moment I started this was the moment it clicked for me.

 3. Adopt a Healthy Lifestyle

-This one is hard for many of us.
-With our busy lifestyles and personal stresses, but it really does make a huge difference in how our mindset works.
-Eating right, drinking enough water, getting proper sleep, and exercise will allow us to be at our best.
-Being our best will make chaining our mindset easier.
-Think about it, if you feel like crap your thoughts tend to be more negative.
-Also making yourself a priority allows us to give more to our family, friends, and work.
+This is hard for many of us.
+With our busy lifestyles and personal stresses, it makes a huge difference in how our mindset works.
+To be our best, we need to eat right, drink enough water, and exercise.
+We also need the right amount of quality sleep.
+Being at our best will make chaining our mindset easier.
+If you feel like crap, your thoughts are more negative.
+It also creates a subtle shift in your mindset as you prove that you're worth the time and effort.

-We need to make time to rest and relax too.
-Do something you enjoy and feed your soul as well.
-A healthy lifestyle goes beyond just the physical but to mental well-being as well.
-Give yourself permission to take care of your mental health too!
-We tend to be hard on ourselves.
+Getting rest and relaxing are vital to our wellbeing.
+Do something you enjoy and feed your soul.
+A healthy lifestyle goes beyond just the physical but to mental well-being.
+Give yourself permission to take care of your mental health, too!
+We are hard on ourselves.
 If you are battling any mental health issue that can be true to the extreme.
-We need to let go of masochistic tendencies and love ourselves in all ways possible.
+We need to let go of masochistic tendencies and love ourselves in always possible.
 For me, this meant taking care of my PSTD and self-care has been and will remain a key factor in that.

 I know from personal experience how fear and low self-worth can cripple one's ability to succeed in life.
 But with a little support, caring and inspiration, miracles can happen.— Richard Hatch